hashicorp/go-tfe/docs/UPGRADING.md

 ...and import as `github.com/hashicorp/go-tfe/v2`

-Ree the [Reference Documentation in README.md](../README.md) for full usage.
+See the [Reference Documentation in README.md](../README.md) for full usage.